 - Pro Theme – Yes, I am now designing the premium version of Prologe and will go live by the end of this month of March.

-I used the Twenty Twenty theme as a foundation to build off from.
+I used the Twenty Twenty theme as a foundation to build.
 As you can see from the list above, there are a lot of enhancements.